omnivector-solutions/jobbergate/jobbergate-agent-snap/README.md

 - slurm-user-mapper: The user mapper that the agent will use to map the system user name to the SLURM user name.
 This is optional and defaults to none.

-- single-user-submitter: The system user name that the agent will use to submit jobs to the SLURM cluster on behalf of in case the *single-user-submitter* is not set.
+- single-user-submitter: The system user name that the agent will use to submit jobs to the SLURM cluster if the *slurm-user-mapper* is not set.
 This is optional and defaults to *ubuntu*.

 - write-submission-files: A boolean value (true, false) that indicates whether the agent should write submission files to disk.
 This is optional and defaults to false.